-In Iowa, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Iowa Comptroller every year to keep their information current.
+In Iowa, an LLC must file a biennial report once every other year to keep the state up-to-date regarding your business structure and management.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Iowa might end up falling out of good standing or, even worse, administratively dissolved.